 All behaviour and conduct must fit with the ethos of free and fair elections as set out in the Education Act 1994.

 These regulations are based on the following underlying principles:

 - Encouraging active participation at all levels

-- All candidates must be current enrolled students at the time of the close of nominations.
+- All candidates must be registered students at the time of the close of nominations.

 - Only Ordinary Members of the Union are eligible to stand in any election.

 - Only Ordinary Members of the Union may vote in any election.

 - Further limits on eligibility may be laid out in the Union Constitution and Byelaws.